 Routing Service The PPP service is the BRICK's main routing service.
 This service is used for incoming data calls for dialup network connections from ISDN WAN partners.
-The login service provides access to the SNMP shell.
+Login Service The login service provides access to the SNMP shell.
 The pots service is only available on the V!CAS and is for calls that need to be routed to attached analog devices (V!CAS POTS ports A and B).
-CAPI Service The CAPI service is used for incoming calls from remote CAPI applications (version 1.1 or 2.0) that workstation on the BRICK's LAN.
+CAPI Service The CAPI service is used for incoming calls from remote CAPI applications (version 1.1 or 2.0) that need to connect to CAPI application running on a workstation on the BRICK's LAN.